-2. The average porbeagle shark grows to between 4 and 6 feet (120-180 cm) in length, though may reach a maximum size near 10 feet (300 cm) and may live up to 46 years (Collette and Klein MacPhee 2002).
+2. The average porbeagle shark grows to between 4 and 6 feet (120-180 cm) in length, though may reach a maximum size near 10 feet (300 cm) and may live up to 46 years (Collette and Klein-MacPhee 2002).
 Porbeagle sharks give birth to live young, though prior to birth the young are nourished in utero with egg yolk for roughly 8-9 months (NMFS 2010d).
 Porbeagle shark are pelagic and infrequently enter shallow, coastal waters (Collette and Klein-MacPhee 2002).
 Porbeagle sharks in the northwest Atlantic are believed to make extensive annual migrations.
 They feed on small fish, other shark species, and squid (NMFS 2010d).

 3. Porbeagle sharks were harvested commercially in the Northwest Atlantic starting in the early 19th century (Collette and Klein-MacPhee 2002).
 Catch records indicate that the fishery collapsed in the early 1960s and dropped off through the 1970s and 1980s, allowing the population to rebuild.
 In the early 1990s a new fishery developed and catch rates increased dramatically, only to drop off again.
 Porbeagle sharks are managed by NMFS under the Consolidated Atlantic Highly Migratory Species Fishery Management Plan and by the Atlantic States Marine Fisheries Commission under the Interstate Fishery Management Plan for Atlantic Coastal Sharks.
 According to NMFS, porbeagle shark are overfished, although overfishing is not currently occurring.
 NMFS attributes the decline of porbeagle sharks to fishing pressure, and designated them a species of concern in 2006 (NMFS 2010d).
-In early 2010, NMFS received two petitions to list porbeagle sharks under the ESA.
-After reviewing the petitions and available information, including the most recent stock assessment from the International Commission for the Conservation of Atlantic Tunas (ICCAT) and International Council for the Exploration of the Seas (ICES), it was determined that the petitions did not present substantial scientific information indicating that listing the species under the ESA may be warranted at this time (75 Fed.
-Reg.
-39656, 12 July 2010).
-In 2010, there was a proposal to list porbeagle sharks in Appendix II of the Convention on the International Trade in Endangered Species, though this proposal did not receive the votes that are needed to be passed (CITES 2010).
+In 2010, there was a proposal to list porbeagle sharks in Appendix II of the Convention on the International Trade in Endangered Species, though this proposal was rejected (CITES 2010).